r-apostol-9618/iSeat/README.md

 # iSeat 👶

-iSeat is an intelligent anti-abandonment booster seat, is one of my first application I ever made, started in 2017, with this application I started to have a soft spot for with mobile programming, and even if this application is not perfect (it remains an alpha project) I learned a lot and it made me live some amazing experiences.
+iSeat is an intelligent anti-abandonment booster seat, is one of my first application I ever made, started in 2017, with this application I started to have a soft spot for mobile programming, and even if this application is not perfect (it remains an alpha project) I learned a lot and it made me live some amazing experiences.

 ### Project idea